 Viral Load Tests

-Different test methods often give different results for the same sample.
+Different test methods may give different results for the same sample.
 Because the tests are different, you should stick with the same kind of test to measure your viral load over time.

 Viral loads are usually reported as copies of HIV in one milliliter of blood.
 The tests count up to about 1 million copies, and are always being improved to be more sensitive.
 The first bDNA test measured down to 10,000 copies.
 Current tests detect as few as 20 copies.
 Ultra sensitive tests for research can detect less than 5 copies.